Action Française (post 1945): Organization

 The official entity of the organization is called "Centre royaliste d'Action Française", even if the forbidden name is used in the communication of the movement.
 It publishes a magazine called Le bien commun.

 Action Française is organized in region federations, in which stand local school, student, and workers' sections.
 Those sections circulate their ideas and debate in circles.
 The most known is the Parisian literary circle, "Cercle de Flore", which frequently invites French conservative and right-wing authors and political activists.
 Most of the circles are internal and are designed to train young members to the ideas of the movement.
 This is the case of the Parisian Charles Maurras circle which gathers the Parisian students.

 Following its tradition, the movement edits a newspaper which is sold by its supporters in the street.
 This allows the young adherents to learn how to debate and publicly defend their ideas.
 Each year, on the second Sunday of May, a traditional cortege in honour of Joan of Arc is organized.
 The students of the movement have organized a summer university called "camp Maxime-Real del Sarte" since 1953, gathering approximately 200 activists.

-During and after the anti-LGBT manifestations La Manif pour tous (2013–2014) opposing the legalization of same-sex marriage in France, Action Française created "le Printemps français", an activist submovement, and recruited several new members from younger generations.
+During and after the anti-LGBT manifestations La Manif pour tous (2013–2014) opposing the legalization of same-sex marriage in France, Action Française created "le Printemps français", an activist submovement.

 Action Française is active on social media websites and is followed by 31,000 accounts on Twitter and 27,000 people on Facebook.
 The movement uses YouTube videos and memes to spread its ideas.